 Carnegie Hall's Musical Exchange is a free online community for young musicians (ages 13 and up) to connect with fellow artists and to develop their talents with professional mentors.

 The Singer's Audition Handbook is well under way with a brand new season of material, featuring blog posts by Claudia Friedlander.
-Check out her latest post, "Undergraduate & Graduate Degree Programs: How You Can Best Apply Yourselves," in which Claudia offers insights into different types of degree programs and how to select a program that best suits your needs and goals.
+Check out her latest post, "Making a Video Audition Demo: A Visit to the Recording Studio," in which Claudia visits the Recording studio with soprano Virginia Barney, and shares an inside look at creating video audition demos.
 Throughout the summer and fall, Claudia will be revisiting the entire handbook, providing new perspectives, insights from professional singers, resources and opportunities from the community, as well as advice for how to have an excellent audition season.
 Keep checking back for Claudia's posts, and participate in the Voice Studio to get new tips, ideas, and direct feedback on your work and career!

 This fall, on October 29-31, 2016, world-renowned mezzo-soprano Joyce DiDonato is returning to Carnegie Hall's Resnick Education Wing to lead another series of master classes!
 Applications are now open, so make sure to submit yours to take advantage of this incredible opportunity!